cmink/dim-wish-list-sources/craigmink/notes/empty_vessel_gl.md

 Ignition Code (item=304659313)
 -------------
-  Based on the perks for Truthteller, as these 2 are very similar.
+  Based on the perks for Truthteller

 ## Slot 1
 - God Roll